Handbook – Student Responsibilities and Behavior/Policies

 - Participate with peers as they would in their current education program to the extent appropriate.

-- Expulsion – The exclusion of a student from the student’s regular school program for 45 school days or longer as determined by the Superintendent/ Designee.
+- Extended-Suspension – The exclusion of a student from school for 11–45 school days for disciplinary reasons as determined by the Superintendent/Designee

 This policy applies during school hours as well as at other times and places, including but not limited to, school buses, school-sponsored events, field trips, athletic functions, and any other activity where school administrators have jurisdiction over students.
 Other procedures may apply when a student is receiving special education services or has a 504 plan.

-Disciplinary action may also be taken for off-campus incidents in accordance with Policy 9280, Students Charged with Community or Reportable Offenses as well as violations of Policy 1060, Bullying, Cyberbullying, Harassment or Intimidation.
+Disciplinary action may also be taken for off-campus incidents in accordance with Policy 9280, Students Charged with Community or Reportable Offenses as well as violations of Policy 9460, Bullying, Cyberbully, Harassment, or Intimidation Involving Students.